travelgateX/documentation-site/content/travelgatex/release-notes/graphql-schema-changes.md

 Check out this list of new releases and changes applied on the **TravelgateX GraphQL API**.

+## 2019-07-15

+🛑  Field `ProfileData.type` changed type from `ProfileType` to `[ProfileType!]!`

+✅  Input field `reference` was added to input object type `LoggingLegacyFilterInput`

+✅  Field `getActiveConnection` was added to object type `StatsQuery`

+✅  Deprecation reason on field `Destination.error` has changed from `` to `Deprecated from 2019-07-03`

+✅  Field `adviseMessage` was added to object type `Destination`

+✅  Deprecation reason on field `RoomStatic.error` has changed from `` to `Deprecated from 2019-07-03`

+✅  Field `RoomStatic.error` description changed from `Errors that abort services` to `Errors that abort services.`

+✅  Field `adviseMessage` was added to object type `RoomStatic`

+✅  Description `By default: Logical AND on all given filters. only hotels that match condition are returned` on type `HotelXHotelFilterInput` has changed to `By default: Logical AND on all given filters.
+Hotels data are returned only if match condition`

+✅  Deprecation reason on field `Hotel.error` has changed from `` to `Deprecated from 2019-07-03`

+✅  Field `adviseMessage` was added to object type `Hotel`

+✅  Deprecation reason on field `Category.error` has changed from `` to `Deprecated from 2019-07-03`

+✅  Field `adviseMessage` was added to object type `Category`

+✅  Deprecation reason on field `Board.error` has changed from `` to `Deprecated from 2019-07-03`

+✅  Field `Board.error` description changed from `Errors that abort services` to `Errors that abort services.`

+✅  Field `adviseMessage` was added to object type `Board`

+✅  Field `profiles` was added to object type `GroupData`

+✅  Field `profiles` was added to object type `OrganizationData`

+✅  Type `ReferenceFilter` was added

+✅  Type `ActiveFilterInput` was added

+✅  Type `Connection` was added

+✅  Type `ConnectionEdge` was added

+✅  Type `ConnectionConnection` was added

 ## 2019-07-04

 ✅  Field `updateSystem` was added to object type `AdminMutation`